Why can't we use the dunes for physical training or recreational use?

 Does the base study the effects of noise before bringing new aircraft to Hawaii?

 Yes.
 The DoD takes its responsibility to be good neighbors very seriously.
-When proposing new aircraft, such as the MV-22 tilt rotor aircraft, noise is a large part of the environmental analysis.
+When proposing new aircraft, noise is a large part of the environmental analysis.
 Sophisticated noise models project current noise levels near the airfield and what noise levels will be if new aircraft are brought in.
 The models account for surrounding topography and create a day-night average sound level (DNL).
 This average sound compares current noise levels with proposed future levels.
-The compared contours for MV-22s in Hawaii can be found in the Environmental Impact Statement on the base website and is represented in Figure 2.

 Why are fighter jets occasionally at MCBH?